amigavision/amigavision.github.io/sd.md

 When choosing a card for your SD card based emulation/FPGA setup, it doesn’t make any sense to optimize for speed — rather, choose these *marginally* more expensive variants for extreme reliability.

-Only downside?
+The only downside?
 They don’t come in extremely high capacity versions, but if you have more than 256GB of ROMs/disc images, you should probably reconsider how many of those games you can actually play in a human lifetime. 😄